GLOSSARY @F-L-O-W

 values and motives

-values always come tied together.
-What we value as good we
+– motives and values always come tied together.
+What we value

-for anything else that may flow from them.
-We value the
+sake, not for anything else that may flow from them.
+We value the means

 value-based happiness